emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 object | struct | STRUCT
 nested | array | STRUCT

-In addition to this list, the SQL plugin also supports the `datetime` type, though it doesn't have a corresponding mapping with Enegry Logserver or SQL.
+In addition to this list, the SQL plugin also supports the `datetime` type, though it doesn't have a corresponding mapping with ITRS Log Analytics or SQL.
 To use a function without a corresponding mapping, you must explicitly convert the data type to one that does.

 #### Date and time types

 The date and time types represent a time period: `DATE`, `TIME`, `DATETIME`, `TIMESTAMP`, and `INTERVAL`.
-By default, the Enegry Logserver DSL uses the `date` type as the only date-time related type that contains all information of an absolute time point.
+By default, the ITRS Log Analytics DSL uses the `date` type as the only date-time related type that contains all information of an absolute time point.

 To integrate with SQL, each type other than the `timestamp` type holds part of the time period information.
-To use date-time functions, see [datetime](https://opensearch.org/docs/latest/search-plugins/sql/functions#date-and-time).
 Some functions might have restrictions for the input argument type.

 #### Date